 1. Students must be at least 18 years of age.

-4. Homework assignments must be completed and are assessed.
-All assignments must be submitted to the lecturer by deadlines set by the lecturer.
+5. Homework assignments must be completed and are assessed.
+All assignments must be submitted by deadlines set by the instructor.
 Students who do not submit homework assignments on time, or who fail to achieve a reasonable standard in their homework assignments, will not be permitted to take the examination.

-5. Students are required to complete Part A and Part B of the examination paper, and must achieve a passing mark of 70% in both Parts.
+6. Students are required to complete Part A and Part B of the examination and must achieve a passing mark of 70% in both Parts.

-7. If Tropical Cyclone Signal No. 8 or higher and/or the Black Rainstorm warning is hoisted at 3:00pm on the date of the classes or examinations, the classes or examinations will be cancelled and all candidates will be informed of an alternate date in due course.
+8. For classroom sessions (and examinations), if Tropical Cyclone Signal No. 8 or higher and/or the Black Rainstorm warning is hoisted at 3:00pm on the date of the class or examination, the class or examination will be cancelled and all candidates will be informed of an alternate date in due course.

-8. HKSF reserves the right to reschedule class or cancel class and notice will be given by email.
+9. HKSF reserves the right to reschedule or cancel sessions, in which case notice will be given by email.

-9. Marine Department requires that candidates undertake an eyesight test for vision and colour before the license will be issued.
+10. Marine Department require that candidates undertake an eyesight test for vision and colour before the license will be issued.
 Candidates should approach a registered medical practitioner or registered optometrist for the test.
-Candidates may take an eyesight test prior to or after the course.
-Details of an HKSF recommended Optometrist is available on HKSF website.
+Candidates may take the eyesight test prior to or after the course.
+Details of an HKSF recommended Optometrist are available on the website.

-10. Students who pass the internal HKSF examination will be issued a recommendation letter to be exchanged at Marine Department for the Grade 2 Pleasure Vessel Operator Certificate of Competency upon submission of the required documents and payment.
+11. Students who pass the internal HKSF examination will be issued a recommendation letter.
+This can be exchanged at Marine Department for the Grade 2 Pleasure Vessel Operator Certificate of Competency upon submission of the required documents and payment.

-11. The course will generally be held at Olympic House, in So Kun Po.
-There will be 10 sessions of 3hrs over the weekends and/or evenings.
-The exam will be conducted after the final lesson.
+12. The course will normally be held at Olympic House in So Kon Po.
+There will be ten sessions of three hours each.
+The examination will normally be held at Olympic House.

-Please note that the medium for teaching for this course is English.
+Please note that the medium for teaching the course is English.
 Good command of English in understanding, reading and writing is required.

 IMPORTANT: Interested participants are advised to make sure they can comply with the course schedule before they submit their applications.
 Once enrolment is confirmed the fee paid is not refundable.